 Please consider donating to the Cheshire Lions Club and help us support the Community.

 Earn a free entry (5k OR Half Marathon) by raising or donating $250 or more to the Cheshire Lions Foundation.
 Check with your employer for matching funds, the Lions are a 501(C) (3).
-Once you have reached at least $250 email Jody at email@example.com or Lion Jim Condron at firstname.lastname@example.org for the password to register free of charge.
+Once you have reached at least $250 email Jody at firstname.lastname@example.org or Lion Jim Condron at email@example.com for more information.